-PAQ have 16 transition apartment-studio: 9 for men and 6 for women and an accessible apartment for disable person.
-Tenants participate at a program that give access to services from a full-time psychosocial worker.
+PAQ has 16 transition apartment studios: 9 for men and 6 for women, and an accessible apartment for a person with mobility challenges.
+Tenants are provided with access to a full-time psychosocial worker.

-Governed by a set of protocols aimed at promoting safety and harmony between residents and with those around them, the transition rooms proposed lease contract for three months to three years period.
-The experience allowed us to develop an intervention style that is culturally adapted to people from First Nations, Inuit and Metis.
-Our intervention worker aimed to prevent the come-back to homelessness situation and support the members towards more stability at short, mid and long term and that, in many areas of their life.
+Governed by a set of protocols that promote safety and harmony between residents and those around them, transition rooms offer lease contracts from three months to three years.
+In transition, an intervention style that is culturally adapted to First Nations, Inuit, and Metis peoples is used.
+Our intervention worker works closely with the residents to prevent a return to homelessness and supports members towards developing better stability in their lives on a short-term, midterm, and long-term basis.

 HOUSING APPLICATION PR0CESS

-- Contacting the psychosocial worker (see the information below).
+- Contact the psychosocial worker (see the information below).

-- Taking an interview with the selection comity where there is an available room.
+- Participate in an interview with the selection committee where a room is available.

-- Informing the candidate of the decision of his application.
+- The candidate is informed of the committee’s decision on their application.

-- If the application is successful, meeting the transition rooms coordinator to organize the move
+- If the application is successful, a meeting will be scheduled with the transition rooms coordinator to organize move details.

 PSYCHOSOCIAL SERVICES OFFERED